giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 For circos plot representation the chromosomes of interest are binned in into genomic intervals whose size (bp) is regulated by ``--binSizeCircos`` (default 25000).
 In the the inner part of circos plot the predicted break ends translocations events are shown as black lines.
 The karyotype color reflects the mean reads MAPQ score calculated for each genomic bin.
 Black indicates a MAPQ < 2, gray indicates a MAPQ ≥ 2 and < 20 and white indicates a MAPQ ≥ 20.
 Ticks positions and ticks labels are automatically assigned by GIP depending on genome size.
 If any, the position of insetions is indicated by red stripes on the karyotype.

 Moving outwards the circos plot shows the tracks relative to predicted duplications (orange), deletions (blue) and inversions (green).
-The outmost track shows the genomic bin sequencing coverage (light blue bars) normalized by chromosome median coverage and ranging from 0 to 3.
+The outmost track shows the genomic bin sequencing coverage (light blue bars) normalized by genome median coverage and ranging from 0 to 3.
 To ease visualization, amplifications with normalized coverage greather than 3 are shown with a value of 3.